dpi-tta-slides/sdf-why-rails/PITCHME.md

 # Convention over configuration

 <!-- foreign key example -->
-- We just learned about database "primary keys"
+- We learned about database "primary keys"
 - Does it matter the format your database primary keys are described by?
 - Does it really matter whether it’s “id”, “postId”, “posts_id”, or “pid”?
 - As long as we agree to consistently use 1 format, this is not a decision that’s worthy of recurrent deliberation.